Stitched Devil Mosaic Necklace Tutorial

 - Once concrete has cured, gently clean around embedded treasures with the straight carver.

-- This pendant works best as a necklace, as the devil head and horns extend beyond the bezel and are a snagging hazard.
+- This pendant works best as a necklace, as the devil head and horns extend beyond the bezel and are a snagging hazard for a bracelet.

 - 1 each #60-230 Adhesive, Epoxy, 330

 - 1 strand [use 6] #07-001-252 Stone, Chaton - Siam